REST API integration

 Errors

-When calling an endpoint, note that:
+When calling an endpoint, keep in mind the following:

 • Invalid payload content or unexpected properties in the payload raise errors with suggested fixes.